Solar eclipse of June 30, 1973: Observations

 This eclipse was observed by a group of scientists, which included Donald Liebenberg, from the Los Alamos National Laboratory.
 They used two airplanes to extend the apparent time of totality by flying along the eclipse path in the same direction as the Moon's shadow as it passed over Africa.
 One of the planes was a prototype (c/n 001) of what was later to become the Concorde, which has a top speed of almost 1300 mph (Mach 2).
 This enabled scientists from Los Alamos, the Paris Observatory, the Kitt Peak National Observatory, Queen Mary University of London, the University of Aberdeen and CNRS to extend totality to more than 74 minutes; nearly 10 times longer than is possible when viewing a total solar eclipse from a stationary location.
-That Concorde was specially modified with rooftop portholes for the mission, and is currently on display with the Solar Eclipse mission livery at Musée de l’air et de l’espace.
+The Concorde was specially modified with rooftop portholes for the mission, and is currently on display with the Solar Eclipse mission livery at Musée de l’air et de l’espace.
 The data gathered resulted in three papers published in Nature and a book.